 - Low-Intensity Celtic Warfare and Mercenaries

 - Feasting and Raiding

 - Druids and The Otherworld

-- The Arms, Armor, and Deployment of Celtic Warriors
+- The Arms and Armor of the Celtic Warrior

 - The Contrast between Rich Clothes and Ritual Nudity

 - The Frenzied Charge and Cacophony of the Celtic Warriors

 - The Lime-Washed Hair and Tattoos

 High Chieftains, Nobles, and ‘Magistrates’